benjamintanweihao/click_stream/README.md

 You can read about the blog post [here](http://benjamintan.io/blog/2015/02/05/how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness/).

 This project creates a wXwidget window, and by moving the mouse, emits mouse coordinates.
-Here's a quick demo:

-<iframe width="420" height="315" src="https://www.youtube.com/embed/wnI0z514jmA" frameborder="0" allowfullscreen></iframe>

 ## Playing Around